 Class diagrams describe the structure of a system and the relationship between each class.
 A class notation will provide information about a class’s name, attributes and operations.
 Lines that connect different classes together will illustrate the different types of relationship that each class have.
 These types may include simple association, inheritance, aggregation or composition and dependency [49].
 After a feature or method has been implemented, a test plan and test result will be used for keeping a measurable element to be compared against at the end of each iteration.

-A test plan defines the scope and methods which are going to perform during feature testing [50].
-Consequently, outputting a result that is going to be compared against when measured at the end of each iteration.
-The test plan for this project is going to include functional tests for testing if the software is operational but also benchmark performance tests that are going to be used for tracking any performance issues of particular methods that were implemented during development.
+A test plan defines the scope and methods which are going to perform during feature testing [50], consequently outputting a result that is going to be compared against when measured at the end of each iteration.
+The test plan for this project is going to include functional tests for testing if the software is operational, but also benchmark performance tests that are going to be used for tracking any performance issues of particular methods that were implemented during development.

 The test plan is going to outline what the performance tests are such as the frame rate, memory usage and possible cache misses.
 Starting off with tracking the initial state of the framework when no feature has been implemented and then comparing against that for all the iterations.
 After implementing a function that slows the system down considerably then the test results will be compared against the benchmark tests and what should the function be expected to do.
 Thus, allowing for some additional reflection and possible issues that will need to be addressed and further tested.
 The tests are conducted using Visual Studio’s diagnostic tools where memory and CPU usage are provided from profiling tools at runtime.
 Frames per second are recorded by ImGui built-in functionality.

+For the list of specifications of the hardware in which the artefact was tested on, see appendix A.

 The following is an outline of the planned iterations with brief descriptions of main objectives:

-Outline of iterations
+Outline of proposed iterations

 Iteration 1 – Program structure and design: